darrendignam/FreeScraper/README.md

 I find the mega list is more useful for looking for items, as you can Commad-F / CTRL-F that page and find all the 'desks' on offer in London.
 The detailed view is a bit similar to what freecycle already offer.
 There is a script that combines a few of the north London detailed responses together that is a bit more useful than the official freecycle site.

-the actual scraping scripts can be found in the routes/ folder within the app.
+The actual scraping scripts can be found in the routes/ folder within the app.
 With fc_ names.

 ## What next?